ngben/axiom/readme.md

 Axiom is a prototype utility for validating/applying metadata templates for scientific data files.

 Documentation can be found in the docs directory of this repository.

+This version (axiom_acs_rm_hcoords) is for CCAM AUS-10i data which has height coordinates included. axiom will remove these from the DRS'd data